Atlanta Attractions That Offer Free Admission for Kids

 Museum of Aviation — Warner Robins

 Visit the second-largest museum in the U.S. Air Force and be treated to 20 aircraft on display and another 20 in renovation.
+Closed on Mondays.
 Parking and admission are FREE.

-Arts and Sports Destinations in Atlanta That Offer Free Admission for Kids
+Sports Complexes in Atlanta That Offer Free Admission for Kids

 Kids Bowl Free — Atlanta and other locations